resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint lets API users discover datasets which share concepts with the dataset with id provided in the URL path.
+This endpoint lets API users discover datasets that share concepts with the dataset with id provided in the URL path.
 The difference from the endpoint above is that this endpoint also looks at the ancestor concepts from the dataset with id provided - datasets returned might have ancestor concepts in common, but not necessarily the same exact concepts in common.

 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the id of the dataset that is related and a list of concepts that are shared.
 Each list item also contains a `numberOfOcurrences` field, containing the count of common concepts.
 The results returned are sorted by their degree of similarity, meaning the datasets with the higher number of shared concepts (`numberOfOcurrences`) are higher on the list.